Rookout/docs/docs/dop-install.md

 Follow these installation instructions to deploy the Datastore in your environment, either on Kubernetes or Docker.

+These instructions were written under the assumption that an [ETL Controller](etl-controller-intro.md) is already up and running.

 ## Kubernetes

 There are two ways to deploy the Datastore on Kubernetes.